凉凉

 It's Over / Done For / Cooked

 Literally meaning 'cold' or 'chilly,' 凉凉 is used to declare that something — a plan, a dream, a career, your dignity — has officially died.
-Think of it as the Chinese equivalent of 'welp, that's done for.'
+Emerging around 2017, think of it as the Chinese equivalent of 'welp, that's done for.'
 It carries a resigned, self-deprecating humor: you're not crying about your failure, you're eulogizing it with a smirk.
 Widely spread after going viral in online communities, it became the go-to phrase for anyone whose day, week, or life went sideways.

 Cultural Context